5 Best Laptops For Adobe Illustrator 2025

 The truth is…

-The same goes for MacBooks virtually all Macbooks even the much older models will handle AI just fine.
+The same goes for MacBooks—basically any MacBook, even older ones, will run Illustrator just fine.

-That is as long as you meet the CPU & RAM requirements , you will eliminate all loading bars even when you run something heavy like vectorization or image tracing.
+As long as you meet the CPU and RAM requirements, you won’t be staring at loading bars, even for heavy tasks like vectorization or image tracing.

 The bare bone minimum laptop specs FOR A FAST WORKFLOW would look like this: